anevjes/AzureSearch.SharePointOnline/README.md

 }
 ```
 **Important:**
 You will see a file that looks as per the above structure.
-This is a mapping file which describes which SharePoint FieldName you want mapped to what Azure Search Index Field name.
+This is a mapping file which describes which SharePoint FieldName you want mapped to what Azure Cognitive Search Index Field name.

 **metadataFieldName** is the name of the SharePoint Field that is stored as part of the metadata json file during crawling.

-**outputFieldName** is the name of the Azure Search index that you want to map the MetadataFieldName to.
-Make sure that the outputFieldName is a valid field inside Azure Search Index defintion located in:
+**outputFieldName** is the name of the Azure Cognitive Search index that you want to map the MetadataFieldName to.
+Make sure that the outputFieldName is a valid field inside Azure Cognitive Search Index defintion located in:

     AzureSearch.SharePointOnline.Connector/SearchDefinitions/blobIndexer.json